Don't let broken

 Do I need a Maida cloud account?

 No. Maida is local-first.
-It runs on your machine or CI runner, and runs stay in your environment unless you explicitly export them.
+It runs on your machine or CI runner, and Maida.AI does not receive runs by default unless you explicitly export them or configure external telemetry.

 Can I use Maida in GitHub Actions?